peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>defaultValue</code> - A value to return if an item with the given key doesn't exist, or if the CBOR object is an array and the key is not an integer 0 or greater and less than the size of the array.

 **Returns:**

+* The CBOR object referred to by index or key in this array or map.
+If this is a CBOR map, returns <code>null</code> (not <code>CBORObject.Null</code>) if an item with the given key doesn't exist.

+### GetOrDefault
+    public CBORObject GetOrDefault(String key, CBORObject defaultValue) Gets the value of a CBOR object by string key in a map, or a default value if that value is not found.

+**Parameters:**

+* <code>key</code> - An arbitrary string.
+If this is a CBOR map, this parameter is converted to a CBOR object serving as the key to the map or index to the array, and can be null.
+If this is a CBOR array, defaultValue is returned.

+* <code>defaultValue</code> - A value to return if an item with the given key doesn't exist, or if the CBOR object is an array.

+**Returns:**